 Headaches or Migraines

-If a patient experiences any of the above symptoms consistently during periods or in a cyclical nature during the month, she should alert her gynecologist.
+If a patient experiences any of the above symptoms consistently during periods or in a cyclical nature during the month, they should alert their gynecologist.

-Monthly vomiting, painful bowel movement, and excruciatingly painful pelvic and menstrual pain is normal during one’s period.
+Monthly vomiting, painful bowel movement, and excruciatingly painful pelvic and menstrual pain are normal during one’s period.

-Regular vomiting, painful bowel movements, and abnormal pain during one’s period is not normal.
+Regular vomiting, painful bowel movements, and abnormal pain during one’s period are not normal.
 Patients know their body best, and if they are experiencing abnormal pain, they should consult a gynecologist.

 Painful menstrual cramping correlates with this primary symptom of abnormal periods.
-The reason why they are listed as two separate symptoms is because painful periods can include more than just painful menstrual cramping.
+The reason why they are listed as two separate symptoms is that painful periods can include more than just painful menstrual cramping.
 On the other hand, abnormal periods are not just limited to painful periods.
-It is possible for a woman to experience an abnormal period and endometriosis, without her period being particularly painful as she can experience any of the other following symptoms listed above.
+It is possible for an individual to experience an abnormal period and endometriosis, without the period being particularly painful as a patient can experience any of the other following symptoms listed above.

 Is endometriosis defined by painful periods?

-Simply having painful periods does not mean that a woman will have the disease.
+Simply having painful periods does not mean that a person will have the disease.
 For example, a thirteen-year-old girl with painful periods would not be diagnosed with endometriosis based solely on this symptom, but rather, such a complaint should certainly prompt a physician to look for other possible symptoms that could confirm that the disease is materializing.
 Thus, if a person is suffering from abnormally painful periods, this will not mean that she has endometriosis, but rather it should be investigated further.
-If a woman is missing school or work due to pain/symptoms this is not normal!
-If she is taking multiple doses of tylenol/ibuprofen and not getting any relief, this is also not normal.
+If an individual is missing school or work due to pain/symptoms or if they are taking multiple doses of Tylenol/ibuprofen and not getting any relief, this is not normal.

 Treatment options for managing abnormal periods

 Managing abnormal periods due to endometriosis is difficult.
-They can feel debilitating, emotionally taxing, and have a great impact on day to day activities.
-Nevertheless, there are ways to manage the pain outside, or in addition, to excision surgery:
+They can feel debilitating, emotionally taxing, and have a great impact on day-to-day activities.

 Hormonal therapy: Another characteristic that is believed to define pain caused by endometriosis, is the role of sex hormones, particularly estrogen.
-A woman’s menstrual cycle is driven by the fluctuation of her sex hormones, estrogen and progesterone.
-Because endometriosis is a disease of menstruation, women often seek such relief options as birth control as a way to control this hormone fluctuation, and in turn relieve their pain.
+The menstrual cycle is driven by the fluctuation of sex hormones, estrogen and progesterone.
+Because endometriosis is a disease of menstruation, individuals often seek such relief options as birth control as a way to manage this hormone fluctuation, and in turn, relieve their pain.

 Holistic approach (Diet modification/alternative therapies like acupuncture): While these may not cure the disease, they can certainly help the pain or bowel symptoms often associated with the disease.